RafaelOstertag/yapet-page/README.md

 YAPET Web Page.

-When a new release is available, add the release information to the top of `versions.yml` and run `make`.
+Requirements
+---

 Building the Web Page requires Go, xsltproc and Pandoc installed.

+Building Page
+---

+When a new release has been built and pushed by Jenkins, update `versions.yml` and commit to the master branch.
+After pushing changes, Jenkins will deploy the updated page.